shakes76/PatternAnalysis-2024/recognition/README.md

 Figure 1: Structure of the Vision Transformer (Karim et al., n.a)
 </p>

 The implementation used throughout this project required some modifications to the standard ViT to turn it into a GFNet.
-The multi-head attention concept used in ViT's is removed and replaced with a global filter layer as shown in figure 2.
+The multi-head attention concept used in ViT`s is removed and replaced with a global filter layer as shown in figure 2.
 As opposed to the attention concept used in ViTs, the global filter layer performs a 2D fast Fourier transform to convert spatial data into a frequency space, then performs element-wise mmultiplication with all of the learnable filters followed by the inverse Fourier transform to bring everything back into the spatial domain.
-Within the context of the task, this process allows GFNet to model global and local dependancies (i.e spatial patterns in the brain such as grey matter decay) with log linear time complexity compared to ViT's quadratic time complexity.
+Within the context of the task, this process allows GFNet to model global and local dependancies (i.e spatial patterns in the brain such as grey matter decay) with log linear time complexity compared to ViT`s quadratic time complexity.
 This allows it to scale farther and is not intractable for ultra high resolution image recognition.

 <p align="center">
   <img src="fftDisplay.png" alt="Figure 2: The Structure of GFNet (Yongming Rao et al., 2021)" />